the-pudding/data/queues/README.md

 - Service time for those who arrive after you, but must be served first (this is zero unless you’re using a preemptive priority policy)
 - Your own service time

-We consider three possible priority policies:
+We consider three possible priority policies [3]:
 - Equal priority (all customers served in order of arrival)
 - Preemptive priority (Newly-arriving coffee drinkers interrupt sandwich service)
 - Non-preemptive priority (Newly-arriving coffee drinkers skip to front of queue, but don’t interrupt sandwich service that's already begun)